-SPECIAL THANKS

-We would like to recognize those who have helped make this project possible through their research, photographs, design and more.
+FIRST PRESBYTERIAN CHURCH IN CELEBRATION OF OUR 200TH YEAR!
+1822-2022 SPECIAL THANKS We would like to recognize those who have helped make this project possible through their research, photographs, design and more.
 Unfortunately, as with records preserved over 200 years, there are gaps in time, lost names and unrecorded events.
 If you have information or memories relative to the life of the church, please feel free to share them by contacting the church office.
 God has blessed First Presbyterian Church with 200 years of growth and we hope for many more!

-Copyright © First Presbyterian Church 2022 All Rights Reserved Photography provided by: FPC Archives and FPC members Designed by: Mindy Wildman Disclaimer: Maps and diagrams may not be historically accurate.
-Information on Edward Edwards and other topics have been provided with permission to reprint from Margaret Sue Mattinson, the author of Edward Edwards: The Man Who Built South Charleston, Ohio ©.
+Copyright © First Presbyterian Church 2022, 2023 All Rights Reserved Photography provided by: FPC Archives and FPC members Designed by: Mindy Wildman Histories written and compiled from the FPC Archives by: Sue Reisenweaver and Janine Miller Disclaimer: Maps and diagrams may not be historically accurate.
+Information on Edward Edwards and other topics have been provided with permission to reprint from Margaret Sue Mattinson, the author of Edward Edwards: The Man Who Built South Charleston, Ohio©.
 Produced by: First Presbyterian Church | office@fpcconnect.org